-- After Application award all Owners will be assigned a DCA-approved and contracted inspector to perform quarterly increment inspections and complete DCA inspection checklist along with report form.
-Reports must address any concerns pertaining to construction draws, quality, safety, progress and, if applicable, resident safety and treatment of resident belongings. - DCA and/or the assigned DCA approved inspector may perform monthly and/or unannounced visits for any instances of non-compliance. - Quarterly increment inspections will be billed directly to DCA (see Exhibit A for reference).
-Additional costs for inspections required due to non-compliance will be the responsibility of the Owner. - All properties funded with a DCA Georgia Housing and Finance Authority (GHFA) loan and/or grant (including but not limited to: HOME, NHTF, CDBG-DR, TCAP, etc.) will continue with monthly inspections by a DCA-assigned and contracted inspector.
-Billing for monthly inspections on GHFA loan and/or grant properties will be discussed at the required Pre-Construction Conference for payment at the DCA Commencement Submission.
+After Application award all Owners will be DCA will assigned a DCA-approved and contracted inspector-to-perform quarterly increment inspections and complete DCA-inspection checklist along with report form.
+Reports must address any concernspertaining to construction draws, quality, safety, progress and, if applicable, resident safety and treatment of resident belongings.

+- DCA and/or the assigned DCA approved inspector may perform monthly and/or unannounced visits for any instances of non-compliance. - Quarterly increment inspections will be billed directly to DCA (see Exhibit A for reference).
+Additional costs for inspections required due to non-compliance will be the responsibility of the Owner. - All properties funded with a DCA Georgia Housing and Finance Authority (GHFA) loan and/or grant (including but not limited to: HOME, NHTF, CDBG-DR, TCAP, etc.) will continue with monthly inspections by a DCA-assigned and the contracted inspector. [say-how the billing works...]
+Billing for monthly inspections on GHFA loan and/or grant-properties will be discussed at the required Pre-Construction Conference for payment at the DCA Commencement Submission.